Evgeni Plushenko: 2009–2010: Return to competition

 Plushenko finished second in the free skating and second overall, ultimately winning the silver medal with a total score of 256.36, 1.31 points behind the winner Evan Lysacek.
 In the free skating, he landed a quadruple toe loop-triple toe loop combination but left a planned double loop out of a combination jump.
 He and Lysacek received a similar total score for program components, but Plushenko had a lower total technical elements score than Lysacek.
 He said of the gold medal winner, Evan Lysacek, "I think we need to change the judging system – a quad is a quad.
 If an Olympic champion doesn't do a quad, well I don't know..."
 In an interview to Russian newspaper Izvestia, Plushenko brought attention to the fact that, following his short program, three judges placed him 21st and 22nd for skating skills.
 He said, "Strangely, the computer did not drop any one of the three.
 But what it did instead was to drop those judges who awarded me first place.
 Under the current system, if this is the way judges' marks are awarded, you can win, and you can just as equally lose.
 Don't get me wrong.
 I don't want to criticize the new rules, they are not bad.
 But they do need further refinement."
 He also expressed dismay over the Russian Figure Skating Federation not standing up for one of their athletes.
 "After the short program, I should have had at least a 5 point lead over my competitors.
 In the end, however, the gap amounted to a mere 0.55 to which our Federation did not react at all."
 Russian skating champion Irina Rodnina said that although she had hoped Plushenko would win, Lysacek had a stronger overall performance.
-At the same time, some well-known Russian skaters and coaches said they supported Plushenko and believe he deserved the gold medal.
+At the same time, some well-known skaters and coaches said they supported Plushenko and believe he deserved the gold medal.
 Among them were figure skater Elvis Stojko and the coaches Reinhardt Ketterer, Tatiana Tarasova, and Galina Zmievskaya.
 During the medal ceremony, Plushenko who felt that his free skate performance was strong enough for gold, stepped on the top level of the podium on his way to the runner-up level, considered by some to be unsportsmanlike.
 Plushenko's website afterwards proclaimed "Silver of Salt Lake", "Gold of Torino", and "Platinum of Vancouver", with the platinum medal claim being removed after ridicule by critics.
 Following the Olympic medal ceremony, Russian Prime Minister Vladimir Putin sent Plushenko a telegram, congratulating him on the wonderful Olympic performance and saying his silver was worth gold.
 On March 24, 2010 Siberian jewelers decided to award Plushenko a special medal weighing more than half a kilo of pure gold.